Huemul/trae/README.md

 api.get('/posts') // GET: /api/posts
 ```

-The created method inherits all the defaults and middlewares from its creator, whether it is the default `trae` instance or a created one.
+The created method inherits all the defaults and middlewares from its creator.

 ```js
 trae.baseUrl('/api')